Varg Vikernes: Imprisonment

 On 8 April 1997, Norwegian police arrested five neo-Nazis in Hemnes Municipality.
 According to police, the young men were part of a self-styled "Einsatzgruppe" and were plotting attacks on political and religious figures in Norway.
 They also had plans to break Vikernes out of prison.
 The group "had all the trappings of a paramilitary unit", including guns, explosives, bulletproof vests, steel helmets and balaclavas.
 One of its members, Tom Eiternes, had befriended Vikernes in prison before escaping while on leave.
 Vikernes' mother, Lene Bore, was arrested for supplying the group with 100,000 kroner.
 She confessed, but claimed she did not know they were "right-wing extremists" and said her son was being attacked by fellow inmates.
 In late 1996, his jaw had reportedly been broken in a fight with another inmate.
 However, the prison director said her claims were unfounded, and police suspected that the money came from Vikernes himself.
 Lords of Chaos says that Vikernes adopted a "skinhead" look and wore a belt buckle with SS insignia around this time.
 Despite her confession, Bore was not convicted, and in 1998 the case against the "Einsatzgruppe" was dropped.

 During his time in prison, Vikernes recorded two albums made up wholly of ambient and neofolk music.
 The first, Dauði Baldrs, was recorded in 1994–1995 and released in October 1997.
 The second, Hliðskjálf, was recorded in 1998 and released in April 1999.
-Vikernes was denied access to an electric guitar, bass guitar or drums, and instead used a synthesizer.
-In 2000, Vikernes decided to put Burzum on hold.
-He believed that his philosophy was constantly misinterpreted by an ignorant fan base that was too closely related to black metal and Satanism.
-Later, through his website, he indicated that he hoped to continue Burzum after his release from prison, stating: "I will publish a few books, possibly using a pseudonym in order to stay anonymous, and perhaps a Burzum album or two, but that's it".
 In the early 2000s Vikernes regularly wrote articles in the magazine of the neopagan neo-Nazi group Vigrid.